Siddhartha-19/Video_to_audio_microservices/README.md

     User Authentication: Users log in through the API Gateway, which verifies credentials using JWT tokens.
     Video Upload: Authenticated users upload videos to Firebase Storage via the Gateway Service.
-    Conversion Process: The Converter Service reads video files from Firebase Storage, converts them to audio files, and stores them back in Firebase Storage.
+    Conversion Process: The Converter Service reads video files from Firebase Storage (video_mp4), converts them to audio files, and stores them back in Firebase        Storage.
+It then sends the audio download URLs to the Notification Service via RabbitMQ (audio_mp3).
     Notification: Upon successful conversion, the Notification Service sends real-time notifications containing download URLs to users.